Kareem Hunt Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 Matchup vs. Arizona

-- In his two career matchups against them, Hunt has averaged 42.5 rushing yards per game versus the Cardinals, 43.0 fewer than his over/under in Sunday's game.
+- Over his two career matchups against them, Hunt has averaged 42.5 rushing yards per game versus the Cardinals, 43.0 fewer than his over/under in Sunday's game.

-- In two games versus the Cardinals Hunt has not rushed for a touchdown.
+- Hunt, in two matchups against the Cardinals, has not run for a TD.

-- Conceding 139.0 rushing yards per game, the Cardinals have the 29th-ranked run defense in the NFL.
+- The Cardinals allow 139.0 yards per game on the ground, the NFL's 29th-ranked rush defense.

-- The Browns are up against the NFL's fourth-ranked defense when it comes to rushing TDs conceded (three this year).
+- This year the Cardinals have allowed three rushing TDs.
+They are ranked fourth in the league in that category.

 Recent Performances

-- Hunt put together a 61-yard rushing performance in last week's matchup with the Chargers, carrying the ball 12 times (averaging 5.1 yards per carry) while scoring two touchdowns.
+- Last week against the Chargers, Hunt ran for 61 yards on 12 carries (averaging 5.1 yards per attempt) while scoring two touchdowns.

-- Over his last three outings, Hunt has piled up 36 carries for 211 yards (70.3 per game) and four touchdowns.
+- During his last three games, Hunt has run for 211 yards on 36 carries (70.3 ypg), with four touchdowns.

 Hunt's Cleveland Teammates